masichaivy/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly displays current directory contents in long format,with user and group IDs displayed numerically and hidden files (starting with .
-6-firstdirectory displays a script that creates a directory 7-movethatfile displays a script that moves a file into a directory
+6-firstdirectory displays a script that creates a directory 7-movethatfile displays a script that moves a file into a directory 8-firstdelete displays a script that deletes a file